Yemenite Jews: Religious traditions

-In larger Jewish communities, such as Sana'a and Sad'a, boys were sent to the melamed at the age of three to begin their religious learning.
-They attended the melamed from early dawn to sunset on Sunday through Thursday and until noon on Friday.
+In larger Jewish communities, such as Sanaa and Saada, boys were sent to the mori at the age of three to begin their religious learning.
+They attended the mori from early dawn to sunset on Sunday through Thursday and until noon on Friday.
 Jewish women were required to have a thorough knowledge of the laws pertaining to Kashrut and Taharat Mishpachah (family purity) i.e. Niddah.
 Some women even mastered the laws of Shechita, thereby acting as ritual slaughterers.

-People also sat on the floors of synagogues instead of sitting on chairs, similar to the way many other non-Ashkenazi Jews sat in synagogues.
+People also sat on the floors of synagogues instead of sitting on chairs, similar to the way many other non-Ashkenazi Jews sat in Synagogue.
 This is in accordance with what Rambam (Maimonides) wrote in his Mishneh Torah:

 Synagogues and houses of study must be treated with respect.
 They are swept and sprinkled to lay the dust.
 In Spain, and in the Maghreb (Morocco), in Babylonia (Iraq), and in the Holy Land, it is customary to kindle lamps in the synagogues, and to spread mats on the floor on which the worshippers sit.
 In the lands of Edom (Christendom), they sit in synagogues on chairs [or benches].